TzorAL/daily-random-xkcd/README.md

 2. 📥 **Random Comic Fetch**: The script fetches a random comic from the xkcd API, ensuring it hasn't been seen before.
 3. 📝 **XML Generation**: Comic details are formatted as XML and saved to `docs/xkcd_feed.xml`.
 4. 🗂️ **Seen Comics Tracking**: The comics are tracked in `seen_comics.json` to avoid repeats.
-5. 🚀 **RSS Hosting**: The RSS feed is hosted on GitHub for easy access by RSS.app.
+5. 🚀 **RSS Hosting**: The RSS feed is hosted on GitHub for easy access by RSS web feeds.
-6. 📧 **Email Notifications**: RSS.app monitors the feed and sends email alerts when a new comic is available.
+6. 📧 **Email Notifications**: RSS feed reader monitors the feed and sends email alerts when a new comic is available.
 7. 💡 **404 Page**: A Python script generates an xkcd-themed 404 page with a random comic.

 ---